 Neither party is required to attend a hearing for the hearing to proceed.
+The party's advisor may question any witnesses and object to testimony.
 If, despite being notified of the date, time, and location of the hearing, either party is not in attendance, the hearing may proceed, and applicable sanctions may be imposed.